lando2319/lando2319.github.io/_posts/2013-02-21-the-starter-league-experience-week-7.md

 ---
 layout:     post
-title:      The Starter League Experience - Week 6
+title:      The Starter League Experience - Week 7
 date:       2013-02-01 11:21:29
-summary:    busy coding...
+summary:    Last weekend we had our first Builder's Weekend at The Starter League.
+As Arvin made clear
 categories: The-Starter-League bootcamp
 ---